Anders-H/JobRunner/README.md

 ![JobRunner screenshot](http://imghost.winsoft.se/upload/857971586771823jobrunner.jpg "JobRunner screenshot")

 When **JobRunner** is started as administrator, the job list is editable from within the application.
 The application cannot run without a job list.
-If you don't want to start **JobRunner** as administrator, the job list can be edited manually.
+If you don't want to start **JobRunner** as administrator, the job list can still be edited manually.

 The default location for the job list file is:

 C:\Users\\*username*\AppData\Roaming\JobRunnerJobListFile\jobs.xml

+This chan be changed by editing the `JobRunner.exe.config` file.

 Download version 1.1: [JobRunner.exe](http://winsoft.se/files/JobRunner.exe)